CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 }
 ```

-The `function` declaration consists of the following elements:
+The `function` declaration consists of the following syntactic elements:
 - `function` keyword, denotes the beginning of a function declaration
 - convertToPercentage` - this is the name of the function
 - `{}` - the body of the function is written inside the curly braces